Ananyaearth/TCR-Project-/README.md

    - Model evaluation and validation.
    - Prediction of calorie expenditure.

-2. `calories.csv`: CSV file containing the dataset with user IDs and calorie counts.
+2. `Calories.csv`: CSV file containing the dataset with user IDs and calorie counts.

 ## Installation and Setup